aurollan/Workshop/tooling/readme.md

 #### Vscode
 Vscode usually work out of the box.
-If you miss some feature, it is usually because you don't have a proper compilation database and Vscode plugins have a partial understanding of your project.
+If there is some feature missing, it is usually because there is no proper compilation database and Vscode plugins have a partial understanding of your project.